-Applicant(s): Charles Flaxel
+Applicant(s): Skii Vondracek

-Proposal No. AN-19-00001 is a single tax lot annexation initiated by consent petition of 100% of the property owners and registered voters.
-Due to the nature of the emergency septic failure, this annexation proposal bypassed the Planning Commission as in the past emergency sewer connection requests.
+The proposal is a single tax lot annexation initiated by a consent petition of 100% of the property owners and registered voters.
 The petition meets the requirement for initiation set forth in ORS 222.170 and Metro Code 3.09.040(a).